|

 hierarchy make the territorial male much more tolerant of other males than

 between males of other species.
-As calves in the herd grow they test
+As calves in the herd grow they test each

-composition in the wild constantly changes with some that want to drink,
+the wild constantly changes with some that want to drink, for example, form a

-for example, form a group to go to water while females with young form
+group to go to water while females with young form a group that moves more

-a group that moves more slowly.
-Herds may number 200 or more during
+slowly.
+Herds may number 200 or more during the rainy season, with the

-the rainy season, with the herd breaking into smaller groups during the
+herd breaking into smaller groups during the dry season.
+In marking his

-a ritual of crouching low and depositing dung piles so the pellets don't
+territory the territorial male exhibits a ritual of crouching low and depositing

-scatter, thus retaining their odor longer.
-Gemsbok have excellent
+dung piles so the pellets don't scatter, thus retaining their odor longer.

-predators.
+other predators.
 Herds bunch around calves if Hyenas are detected.

 There is no specific period in which Gemsbok give birth.
 Since most

 Gemsbok live in dry climates, typically breeding is year round.
-Calves
+Calves are

-herd.
-The black markings begin to appear and the horns are already
+black markings begin to appear and the horns are already developed when the calf

-developed when the calf joins the herd.
-The female Gemsbok comes
+joins the herd.
+The female Gemsbok comes into heat again shortly after

 Main feeding time: Crepuscular and nocturnal